 Yeah, nah (as we say in Melbourne) yeah, nah, not flying, but it was a flying visit!
 My tourism style is definitely skittering over the top – I’ve got a train to catch.
-If you want to catch up, start with the planning: Part I or find Stage One of travel here.

 On the rails again, I was encouraged to see so many windturbines, not only through the Netherlands but also in Germany, as the train trundled over the border.
 We also passed workers building an enormous solar array in the middle of lush green pastures.

 On passing through Gouda, I reflected on the illustrious history of that cheese and the many times I had enjoyed a sumptuous slice on a cracker.
 Which lead me to contemplate the current lack of (cows milk) cheese in my life.
 No bad thing.
 Imagine if, when breastfeeding Felix, someone had snatched him away to make me ‘donate’ my milk to other beings?
 I suppose, when our cows were Daisy and Buttercup out in the back paddock and we were all friends together it might have been different but now there are billions of us drinking billions of café lattes and billions of little calves snatched away from their billions of bellowing mothers.
 What happens to the baby cows?
 The things you think on a train …

 The verdant green paddocks flashing by my window were divided by slim, flat channels of shining water.
 Wooden fences, trees and fat ponies were interspersed with modern buildings and power lines.
 The old and the new sat back to back in the Netherlands, like the woman in the Rotterdam memorial to the fallen facing sadly down to the past and the man with the spade looking up for a new vision.